vultr/vultr-cli/README.md

 ## Installation

-There are three ways to install `vultr-cli`:
+These are the options available to install `vultr-cli`:
 1. Download a release from GitHub
 2. From source
 3. Package Manager